polterguy/phosphorusfive-dox/chapter-19.md

 **Disclaimer**; GMail was testet on an external connection, while Sephia Five was tested on localhost.
 Still, even if you cut the initial page load time in 2, the average improvement from GMail to Sephia in regards to neutral parameters is more than 15x as good.

-Now GMail of course, has lots of other features, that Sephia doesn't have.
+Now GMail of course, has a lot of features, that Sephia doesn't have.
 However, GMail does not feature encryption, and arguably, implementing cryptography in GMail, is impossible according to best practices, unless GMail lets you host their application at your own server.
 Which is highly unlikely going to happen in the near future, if I have understood Google's business plan correctly.

 Besides, how much more do you really need from your email program than being able to read, reply, forward and create emails - In addition to being able to quickly search your emails.
 Sephia does all of these things, for 1/15th of the _"cost"_ of GMail.
 Sephia is also Free Software and 100% free of ads.

 Notice, we could also have significantly improved Sephia, by stripping out Bootstrap for instance, which would have further reduced our HTTP requests and initial bandwidth consumption significantly.
 My guess is, that if we really tried hard, we'd get the number of requests down to 4, without compromising any features, or any of its _"design beauty"_.
-In addition, we could probably have reduced the initial page load size to somewhere around 25-50KB.
+In addition, we could probably have reduced the initial page load size, to somewhere around 25-50KB.

 Sephia was built in 5 days, by one man, from scratch, to what we have looked at in this chapter.
 I don't know how many developers GMail have, but I guess it's at least 10-100 somewhere.
-GMail has been maintained for more than 10 years, and still with P5, we were able to significantly outperform GMail in 5 days, with one man, working 8 hours every day.
+GMail has been maintained for more than 10 years, and still with P5, we were able to arguably outperform GMail in 5 days, with one man, working 8 hours every day.

 That's really the value proposition of P5.
 Sorry if this sounds like _"bragging"_, but these were neutral parameters, which you can easily verify for yourselves.
 The test was conducted on Tuesday, the 28th of March, 2017.
-GMail might improve its codebase in the future, creating a more _"slick"_ experience, for all I know - However at the time of this writing, we basically _"slaughtered"_ GMail, in 5 days.
+GMail might improve its codebase in the future, creating a more _"slick"_ experience, for all I know - However, at the time of this writing, we basically _"slaughtered"_ GMail, in 5 days.
 GMail is as far as I know, the largest online email provider system on the planet.
 And we outperformed it in 5 days, on neutral metrics.

 Let that sink in for a while please ...

 ### A UX comparison between GMail and Sephia Five

 These kind of things tends to be _"in the eye of the beholder"_.
-However, there are some things we happen to know, through research being conducted in this area.
-One of those things is, that the less buttons and choices we present our users with, the less confused, and more easily charmed our users tends to become by our systems.
+However, there are some things we happen to know, through research being conducted in this area, by among others industry titans such as Jesse James Garrett.
+One of these things is, that the less buttons and choices we present our users with, the less confused, and more easily charmed our users tends to become by our systems.
 An old saying claims that an image says more than a thousand words, I will therefor finish up this book, with exactly 2.000 words, to let you decide for yourselves, which system is actually the best system, in regards to UX.

 GMail screenshot.